Lung-bioengineering-regeneration-lab/Lung-bioengineering-regeneration-lab.github.io/_labmembers/Plattiau.md

 ---
-name: "FirstName LastName"
+name: Plattiau Pieter
-role: "SomeRole"
+role: Intern Guest researcher
-subtitle: "A sentence that describes your science"
+subtitle: Being a scientist is like looking for the breaker switch during a power outage, you know you'll get there, but you just don't know when.
-lucat:
+lucat: pi5552pl
-image: "assets/img/members/user.jpg"
+image: "assets/img/members/plattiau.jpg"
 social:
   - url:
     #fill in ORCID URL above after the (:).
 Leave blank if you do not have ORCID.